bluetechy/AshJava/README.markdown

 Under construction and needs a ton of help.
 If you want to help out, get in touch with me or fork this project and send pull requests.
 All are welcome!

+This is no where near done, and needs help.